Professor Blue

 Some extra detail about the track

 The song was recorded in association with Mark’s son, AJ.
-Working at installing some new studio equipment, Mark tested the new installation with the basis of this tune.
+Working at installing some new studio equipment, Mark tested the new installation using this as a test tune.
 The words heard here were added later.
-It also accounts for the unusual (for Mark) inclusion of an acoustic guitar.
+It also accounts for the unusual Professor Blue inclusion of an acoustic guitar.
 The original version actually had AJ playing drums and keyboard.
 These were overdubbed by Mark as AJ was not available for overdubs in the later recording sessions, although Mark kept faithful to AJ’s original, off the cuff, arrangement.

 Chronologically, this was the first music to be recorded as Professor Blue, but was actually released after 56 Winters Unravelling.